yz540/traffic_light_detection/README.md

 # 3. [Create Tensorflow record from our dataset](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md)
 In order to train the model using the object detection API the images needs to be fed as a TensorFlow Record.
+If you want to use existing tf records, you can skip the labelling and creating tf record step.
+But make sure you use their corresponding label file.

-If tensorflow not yet installed:
+ - If tensorflow not yet installed:

 ```